eBollow05/vcard-downloads/README.md

 - First and last name
 - Email address
 - Phone number
-- etc.
+- Etc.

-You also need PHP variables which you can load into your JavaScript file (`wp_localize_script()`), in our case we need the [AJAX URL of the site](https://github.com/eBollow05/child-theme/blob/main/functions.php#L21) and the [current post ID](https://github.com/eBollow05/child-theme/blob/main/functions.php#L22).
+You also need PHP variables which you can load into your JavaScript file with `wp_localize_script()`, in our case we need the [AJAX URL of the site](https://github.com/eBollow05/child-theme/blob/main/functions.php#L21) and the [current post ID](https://github.com/eBollow05/child-theme/blob/main/functions.php#L22).

 1. Log into your website via FTP